4ym3nn/4ym3nn.github.io/content/posts/DownUnderCTF/bilingual.md

     memset(&var_f8, 0, 0xc0);  // clear buffer
     if (_DecryptRC4andCheckHash(&var_298, 0x20, &var_f8, &data_180009000, 8, 0x69fa99d) == 0)
 ```
-But from the **disassembly**, we realize the actual ciphertext is stored directly on the stack, starting at rsp+0x30, not in var_28c.
+But from the **disassembly**, we realize the actual ciphertext is stored directly on the stack, starting at rsp+0x30, and `var_2..`  was parts from the  `0x20` bytes .
 The full encrypted payload is loaded as follows:
 ```assembly
 mov dword [rsp+0x30], 0x5ac1e9d0
 mov dword [rsp+0x34], 0x31280c9e